LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-interfaces/README.md

 [IDictionary<TKey, TValue> Documentation](https://msdn.microsoft.com/en-us/library/s4ys34ea(v=vs.110).aspx)

-This interface is implemented by the `Dictionary<TDey, TValue>` class, which we've been using throughout this course.
+This interface is implemented by the `Dictionary<TKey, TValue>` class, which we've been using throughout this course.

 **Example**